 - Public engagement with the past

 - Trans-disciplinary approach to the past

 Anyone with an undergraduate degree, irrespective of the subject(s) of specialization, can apply.
 The pathway, though, requires a deep and enthusiastic interest in the past.

 - Knowledge Enhancement (Ability or Skills)

-This program will provide students with a critical and theoretical framework in which to consider historical sources and materials, narratives and moments.
-Using a ‘hands on’ engagement with existing scholarship, students will gain practical public history experience and develop their own craft in a field that is expanding and shifting in exciting ways.
-The incorporation of design methodologies and oral history through seminars, studios, and workshops, along with exposure to a range of media, technologies within physical and digital spaces, will offer students a well-rounded skill-set that is in conversation with on-going debates in the field.
+The Public History and Heritage Interpretation pathway provides critical and theoretical frameworks through which to consider historical sources and materials, narratives, and monuments.
+Through an engagement with existing scholarship, the focus is on a practical public history experience and developing craft in a field that is expanding and shifting in exciting ways.
+The incorporation of design methodologies and oral history through seminars, studios, and workshops, along with exposure to a range of media, technologies within physical and digital spaces, we will offer a well-rounded skill-set that is in conversation with on-going debates in the field.

-CPH’s wide client base will enable students to find suitable employment opportunities after the completion of the program in the following sectors:
+Center for Public History (CPH)'s wide client base will enable graduates to find suitable employment opportunities in the following sectors:

 Institutions and Corporate Sector